 About the Goodland Bee Supply GL-E2-UR/STR Honey Extraction Kit

-The 2-frame manual extractor is tank designed for 1 to 10 hives.
-It’s made from food-grade 304 stainless steel and equipped with sealed gears and bearings for durability.
+The 2-frame manual extractor is a tank designed for 1 to 10 hives.
+It’s made from food-grade 304 stainless steel and is equipped with sealed gears and bearings for durability.
 The tank itself can support shallow, medium, and deep frames.
 The tank also features three sturdy legs for stability and a honey gate valve at the bottom.
 This honey extractor is hand-cranked to fling out the honey without damaging the comb.

 The next tool in this kit is the uncapping roller.
 It’s a tool used to clear out the wax capping and let the honey out.
 Hot knives might miss some areas of the frames, but the Goodland Bee Supply Uncapping Roller can finish the work with ease.
 It features a smooth wood handle for a comfortable grip and stainless steel needles to take care of the capping chores.

 The last item in this kit is the Goodland Bee Supply Stainless Steel Double-Sieve Honey Strainer.
 This tool is a must-have to keep your honey clean and debris-free.
 It features a 10-inch (diameter) basket-sized filter which is 5 inches in height.
 The top filter is a 1000-micron mesh while the bottom filter is a 500-micron mesh.
 This combination will ensure that you’re going to bottle the precious honey alone without the impurities.
 This honey strainer is equipped with extendable arms to fit most bucket sizes.
 It is made from food-grade 304 stainless steel.